Stuycs-K/final-project-4-baroib-chowdhuryt/PRESENTATION.md

    - Samples are captured at regular intervals (sampling rate) and encoded as binary numbers (bits).
    - Digital audio enables accurate representation and reproduction of the original sound.

-# Plotting Audio
+# Playing and Plotting Audio

+from ```visualizer.py```:

+1. ```playing_audio(file)``` This function is responsible for playing an audio file using the AudioSegment and play functions from the Pydub library.
+It takes the path of the audio file as input.
+First, it uses AudioSegment.from_wav to load the WAV file into an AudioSegment object called song.
+Then, it plays the audio using the play function, which plays the audio segment using the system's default audio player.
+If any error occurs, it prints the error message.
+- ```Pydub``` is a Python library that provides a high-level interface for manipulating audio files.
+It is built on top of other audio processing libraries such as FFmpeg and Libav.
+Pydub allows you to perform various operations on audio files, such as slicing, concatenation, volume adjustment, and format conversion.
+The ```AudioSegment``` class from Pydub allows us to load, manipulate, export, and playback audio.
+2. ```showing_audiotrack(file)``` This function displays a plot of the audio waveform from a WAV file using the sf.read function from the soundfile library and the plot and related functions from the matplotlib library.
+It takes the path of the audio file as input.
+It first reads the audio data and sample rate from the WAV file using sf.read.
+It then retrieves the channel data from the audio data and assigns them to separate arrays (ch1 and ch2) for stereo audio.
+It creates the x-axis and y-axis values for plotting using np.linspace and the sample rate.
+It sets up the plot and updates it periodically based on the defined updatePeriodicity to show the progression of the audio track.
+The plot shows the audio waveform over time with a red line indicating the current position.
+If any error occurs, it prints the error message.
+- ```Soundfile``` is a Python library that helps you read and write audio files.
+We used it to extract the audio data and sample rate from the WAV file.
+The returned values are assigned to the variables data and samplerate.

 The variations in the signal properties encode various aspects of the sound, such as its intensity, frequency content, and temporal characteristics.
 These variations carry the information necessary to recreate the original sound wave and convey its characteristics, including pitch, timbre, dynamics, and spatial aspects.

 The most common representation of audio signals in code is an array of the amplitudes of the signal at a particular sample point in time.
 The **sampling rate** determines the number of samples taken per second, and the values of the samples represent the voltage levels of the electrical signal.